WELCOME EMPLOYERS TO SALISBURY UNIVERSITY!

 Organizations are required to register online for each event and pay appropriate fees prior to the date of the event.
 Registration for the fairs will be on a first come first serve basis.

 Those employers that register first will have the first opportunity to be located downstairs in the Wicomico Room.

 The job fair registration page is here - http://www.salisbury.edu/careerservices/employers/JobFairs/JobFairIndex.html

 JOB FAIRS OVERVIEW

-SU currently hosts several annual career and
+SU currently hosts several annual career and education fairs including:

 Fall Business in the Atrium